Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 Next, you have testers/verifiers that cost less than $2,500.
 These devices fall into the quasi-Certifier classification, especially if they can store and print reports.
 These devices make use of digital testing, but really do check the cables and terminations well enough for installers and customers alike.
 Many cable installers use these devices to provide proof to their customers that the cable works as it should, but it won’t fly with a customer who demands actual pedigreed Certification.

 Lastly, we have items that cost over $2,500.
-These are a true Certification with a pedigree of each link.
+These are true Certifiers that will pedigree each link.
 Names are taken.
 Dates are recorded.
 Records are stored.
 Sine waves are used.
 Warranties might get exercised.

 Ok, So how much testing is enough?